Shopify/polaris/src/components/ChoiceList/README.md

 ### Multi-choice list

-Allows the merchant to select multiple options from a list.
+Allows merchants to select multiple options from a list.

 - Avoid options that are an either/or choice.